Frequently Asked Questions

 Financial planners are testing all the possibilities, whether it's premature death of a spouse, which leads to a reduction in pension and social security income, tax changes (maybe due to a relocation) and market fluctuations.
 We striving to ensure that your insurance needs are met, that your investments are allocated appropriately, and then focus on developing an income or distribution plan for you.
 That’s important because as you move into retirement, you're moving out of your accumulation phase into your distribution and an income phase.
 By putting all of this information together into a comprehensive and cohesive plan, my goal is to help give my clients peace of mind as they enter into their retirement years.

-During our complimentary first appointment, we discuss the client's needs, goals and desires to determine if such a detailed financial plan would be beneficial.
+During our complimentary introduction call, we discuss the client's needs, goals and desires to determine if such a detailed financial plan would be beneficial.
 Occasionally, someone has a need that can be met without planning.
 An example of this would be someone who would like assistance with a 401k or IRA Rollover, maybe someone has an inheritance that needs to be invested, or maybe even a life insurance need.
-If you’d like to find out how you might benefit from financial planning, go ahead an schedule a complimentary, no obligation first strategy session!
+If you’d like to find out how you might benefit from financial planning, go ahead an schedule a complimentary, no obligation introduction call!
 You can click the button below to choose a time that works best for you, or simply call the office to schedule!
 We’ll look forward to talking to you soon!